bdavis222/dot-scanner/README.md

 When launched, the user must select the file or directory of files to be analyzed.
 The "File" and "Folder" buttons will allow the user to navigate their filesystem to select the desired filepath.

 If repeated analysis is being performed at the same target filepath, the user can avoid continuously repeating this step by setting a default filepath.
 This is done by modifying the `FILEPATH` variable in the `config.py` file.
 Any of the variables in this configurations file can be modified to change the default behavior of the software.
+However, users should be *very careful* when changing values in the `config.py` file, only selecting values that are explicitly allowed, as explained in the comments within the file.

 #### Density Measurement